A DUI is a serious offense in Texas. It can result in license revocation, hefty fines, and possible jail time.

 Depending on how many points that person already has on his or her record, the lasting consequences may be far more severe.

-If you face DUI charges, your legal troubles are not over.
+If you face DUI or DWI charges, your legal troubles are not over.
 In fact, they are only just beginning.

-Call The Law Office of Simer & Tetens to learn more about how we can help you at this difficult juncture in your life.
+Call The Law Office of Simer & Tetens to learn more about how our DWI attorneys in Waco, TX can help you at this difficult point in your life.

 What Constitutes Driving Under the Influence in Texas?